 Be Fully Present With Whatever You’re Doing In the Moment

-And the more present you are in your life, the more calmly and efficiently you’ll be able to deal with the difficulties that do arise.
+And, the more present you are, the more calmly and efficiently you’ll be able to deal with the difficulties that do arise.

 Whatever you find yourself doing throughout the day, give it your full attention.

-If you are sweeping the floor, do it better than anyone has ever done it before.
+If you are sweeping the floor, do it better than anyone has ever swept a floor before you.

 Notice the tendency for the mind to stray into past and future—to create problems where none exist.
 And keep coming back to the task at hand.
 Allowing the mind to wander is a habit that can be broken with practice.